toga4/deploy-cloud-functions/README.md

     All existing secret volume mounts will be removed, even if this parameter is not passed.

+- `secret_volumes_file`: (Optional) Path to a local YAML file with definitions for all secret volume mounts.
+An example secret_volumes_file can be found [here](tests/secret-vol-files/test.good.yaml).
+All existing secret volume mounts will be removed, even if this parameter is not passed.
+If `secret_volumes` is also given, values in `secret_volumes` take precendence over these values.

 - `service_account_email`: (Optional) The email address of the Google Cloud service account to use as the runtime service account for the function.
 If